Lachcim/fb-garbage-collector/README.md

 ## Features

-* Instantly deplorable - no authorization from Facebook required
+* Instantly deployable - no authorization from Facebook required
 * Configurable thresholds, time constraints and refresh rates
 * Verbose logging with screenshots on error